dargaCode/PhonebookSearch/README.md

 This project generates, processes, and stores 2,000 fictional healthcare providers, using data structures to make them very quickly searchable.

 I think this is the most challenging and interesting project I’ve done so far.
-It required me to incorporate data structures, big O, OOP, JavaScript events, DOM manipulation, and even some new HTML and CSS tricks.
+It required me to incorporate data structures, Big O, OOP, AJAX, JSON, asynchronous callbacks, events, recursion, DOM manipulation, and even some new HTML/CSS tricks.

-In the real world this app would require a lot of server-side/database work as well, but for my purposes here I simulated that with some node scripts and saved json files.
+In the real world this app would require a lot of server-side/database work as well, but for my purposes here I simulated that with some Node.js scripts and saved JSON files.

 <a href="http://dargacode.com/HealthcareSearch/"><b>Live Webpage</b></a>